rotki/docs/requirement-and-installation/index.md

 ---
-description: Install rotki from pre-built binaries, run it in Docker, or build from source.
+description: "Get started with rotki: install from pre-built binaries, run it in Docker, or build from source, plus the system requirements you need to run it locally."
 ---

 # Installation